TLS97/vanilla-javascript-komputer-store/README.md

 # Noroff Assignment 1 JS: Komputer Store :computer:

 This is a basic frontend application developed using vanilla JavaScript and Bootstrap.
+The application has been deployed to Azure App Services and can be found [here](https://noroff-assignment-1.azurewebsites.net/).

 ## Description